remy/remysharp.com/public/blog/thoughts-and-learning-from-ffconf-2017.md

 For me personally (though I know many others in a similar boat), at the early stage of learning something new, reaching the final result is possibly the most important factor in whether I'll continue learning a thing.

-For example, when I was learning to work with an Arduino, it was more important to get the LED flashing that to understand what and how a resistor worked.
+For example, when I was learning to work with an Arduino, it was more important to get the LED flashing than to understand what and how a resistor worked.
 In fact, if it didn't work, or the LED blew up, I'd rather just **copy** the right thing until it worked rather than hit the books and get a complete understanding.

 <small>I realise the irony in my example: wanting the physical light bulb to go on, before the theoretical light bulb goes on!</small>

-**The point:** an individual doesn't have to complete understand of how all the parts work, or even a *good* understanding if it, if it means there's a tangible result to be had.
+**The point:** an individual doesn't have to have a complete understanding of how all the parts work, or even a *good* understanding if it, if it means there's a tangible result to be had.

-Certainly once I had built "enough" Arduino projects, I've tried to take my time to *go back* and get a better understanding of certain parts actually work.
+Certainly once I had built "enough" Arduino projects, I've tried to take my time to *go back* and get a better understanding of how certain parts actually work.

 I also appreciate that different people learn in different ways, but what I'm talking about here is teaching, rather than learning: take the initiative to use "shortcut" tooling to get the end result faster.